Joseph Lalor: Medical career

 On his retirement from Richmond in 1886, an article in the Irish Times (5/8/1886) paid the following tribute:

 "The retirement of Joseph Lalor Esq MD from the position of Resident Medical Superintendent of the Richmond Lunatic Asylum is an event of considerable importance ...
 In Richmond, he has full scope for his undoubted genius and for the human projects which he both conceived and put into execution with a decision of character and a perseverance absolutely necessary in one holding his position ...
 The fame of Dr Lalor’s mode of treatment spread to all Irish asylums, to England, to the United States and even to Germany; superintendents of asylums came to the Richmond Asylum to see for themselves, and the records of their visits go to prove that Dr Lalor was universally regarded as a humane and courageous administrator, and a benefactor of his kind".

 The 1886 death of the "excellent and kind hearted Dr Lalor" was noted in the British Journal of Psychiatry: "It may in short be said that Dr Lalors administration was a great success and no one could visit the institution without being struck with the general comfort of the patients ... while the man himself could not fail to impress with his wonderful good nature, found of spirits and good humour, and the complete devotion of his mind to the interests of his patients".

 Later life

 Joseph Lalor inherited a 439-acre property at Clintstown, 6 km east of Freshford co Kilkenny, which he held throughout his life.
 He was a foundation member of the Kilkenny Archaeological Society and the Statistical and Social Inquiry Society of Ireland.
 In 1861, he became the 7th president (and first Irish president) of the British Association of Medical Officers of Asylums and Hospitals for the Insane.
 He died 18 August 1886 at his son Richard's residence in Sligo aged 75.

-Joseph married (1) Mary MacEnery (died c.
+Lalor married (1) Mary MacEnery (died c.
 1838), (2) Mary Redmond (died before 1860), and (3) (c.
-1862) to Ann Bridget Duckett (born c, 1837), and had at least seven children.
+1862) Ann Bridget Duckett (born c, 1837), and had at least seven children.